 January is cold and soggy and doesn’t have any of the sparkly joy of Christmas, blah, blah, blah we all know about it.
 So I won’t go on even though I’m pouting.
 But, if we all must do the January thing, we should at least get some cozy, one-skillet dinners about it.
 I’m talking carbs.
 I’m talking cheese!
 Let’s hear it for crispy chicken skin, one of life’s most decadent pleasures.

 This is the kind of meal that sticks to your bones and gives you the warm-and-fuzzies.
-Like Dutch oven chicken and dumplings or marry me chicken pasta, it’s an ‘eat on the couch, watch the snow out the window, chat with friends over wine’ kind of dinner.
+Like Dutch oven chicken and dumplings or creamy marry me chicken pasta, it’s an ‘eat on the couch, watch the snow out the window, chat with friends over wine’ kind of dinner.

 I’m even sharing my secrets for super crispy chicken skin that I learned when I was in culinary school, so you know it’s gonna be good.
 Let’s make it!